 The last few years have been pretty good to Marcel Hirscher.
-The 2018/19 season saw him claiming two Olympic gold medals and three FIS World Cup titles, meaning that he now holds a record seven consecutive World Cup titles and is renowned by many as the best alpine skier in history.
-The only way is up, it would seem.
+The 2018/19 season saw him claim two Olympic gold medals and three FIS World Cup titles, meaning that he now holds a record seven consecutive World Cup titles and is renowned by many as the best alpine skier in history.
+The only way is up, or so it would seem.

 However, this summer rumours have been running rife about what the future holds for Austria’s slalom star.
 A recent marriage and the birth of his baby son have convinced many that Hirscher would not be returning to the international racing circuit, instead focusing on his growing family.
 So is he retiring?
 Not quite.
 But he’s definitely rethinking his priorities.